AdobeDocs/experience-platform.en/help/sources/sources-sdk/overview.md

 ## Create a source

 Through Sources SDK, you can integrate your own REST API-based source and bring your data to Platform with [!DNL Flow Service].
-Sources SDK allows you to retrieve generic connection specifications from [!DNL Flow Service], use their specification structures as template, and author your own connection specification by replacing the property values with information that pertain to your own specific source.
+Sources SDK allows you to integrate a new source with Platform, by creating a and submitting new connection specification through the [!DNL Flow Service] API.

-See the [Sources SDK API guide](./api/overview.md) to start creating a new source to bring your data to Platform.
+See the guide on [creating a new connection specification](./api/overview.md) for information on how to integrate a new source to Platform.

 ## Document your source